Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

+By Part (a), the condition that $B_{\beta_0}\pi$ is upper-triangular implies that both $B_{\beta_1}\pi$ and $B_{\beta_2}\pi$ are upper-triangular, and thus we also have the same Cartesian diagram now incorporating $\pi$. \end{proof}

+\begin{remark} Note that flipping an algebraic weave $\ww:\beta_2\to\beta_1$ upside down and reversing orientations on the edges corresponds to switching $\beta_1$ and $\beta_2$ and transposing the associated correspondence. \end{remark}

-Therefore, to understand these correspondences, it is sufficient to describe them for the elementary weaves.
-These are described as follows: \begin{itemize} \item[(1)] For s trivalent vertex colored by $i$, the correspondence $\SM(\Sigma,\pi)$ embeds into $X(\beta_1;\pi)$ as the open locus $\{z_{1} \neq 0\}$ and projects onto $X(\beta_0; \pi)$ with fibers $\P^1\setminus\{0,\infty\}=\C^*$.
+Proposition \ref{prop:stacking-correspondences}.(a) for the case where $\pi = 1$ is the identity gives a correspondence $\SM(\ww, 1)$ between the braid varieties $X_{0}(\beta_2)$ and $X_{0}(\beta_1)$.
+Note that $\SM(\ww, 1)$ is a closed subvariety of $\SM(\ww)$ and, in general, $\SM(\ww, 1) \neq \SM(\ww)$.
+By Proposition \ref{prop:stacking-correspondences}.(b), it suffices to describe these correspondences for elementary weaves in order to understand them for general algebraic weaves.
+These correspondences, in the case of elementary weaves, are described as follows: \begin{itemize} \item[(1)] For a trivalent vertex colored by $i$, the correspondence $\SM(\ww,\pi)$ embeds into $X(\beta_2;\pi)$ as the open locus $\{z_{1} \neq 0\}$ and projects onto $X(\beta_1; \pi)$ with fibers $\P^1\setminus\{0,\infty\}=\C^*$.
 In terms of matrices, we have the identity

-\item[(2)] For 6-valent and 4-valent vertices, the corresponding character varieties $X(\beta_0; \pi)$ and $X(\beta_1; \pi)$ are isomorphic, and $\SM(\Sigma, \pi)$ realizes this isomorphism.
+\item[(2)] For 6-valent and 4-valent vertices, the corresponding braid varieties $X(\beta_2; \pi)$ and $X(\beta_1; \pi)$ are isomorphic, and $\SM(\ww, \pi)$ realizes this isomorphism.
 In terms of matrices, this corresponds to the identities

-\item[(3)] For a cup colored by $i$, the correspondence $\SM(\Sigma, \pi)$ embeds into $X(\beta_1; \pi)$ as the closed locus $\{z_{1} = 0\}$ and projects onto $X(\beta_0; \pi)$ with fibers $\P^1\setminus\{\infty\}=\C$.
+\item[(3)] For a cup colored by $i$, the correspondence $\SM(\ww, \pi)$ embeds into $X(\beta_2; \pi)$ as the closed locus $\{z_{1} = 0\}$ and projects onto $X(\beta_1; \pi)$ with fibers $\P^1\setminus\{\infty\}=\C$.
 In terms of matrices, we have the identity

 For a cap, we just use the transposed correspondence.